Free Tool

 The rua email address must be valid and accessible.
 If you can't receive reports, you're flying blind.

-Ignoring Subdomains
+Ignoring subdomains

 By default, subdomains inherit your DMARC policy.
 If you have services on subdomains, consider using the sp= tag to set a specific subdomain policy.